nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 })
 ```

+> Capital-P `Promise` is a special kind of object in JavaScript called a _prototype_.
+When you use invoke the prototype along with the `new` keyword, you create a new copy, or _instance_ of the prototype.
+>
-> Capital-P `Promise` is a special kind of object in JavaScript called a _prototype_ that you create a new copy of using the `new` keyword.
-Promises have some special stuff baked in, which is why you make a copy of the prototype when you want to use one.
+> Promises have some special stuff baked in, which is why you make a copy of the prototype when you want to use one.
 It's like opening up a preformatted resume in a word processor.
 More on this in [our lesson on class-based programming](https://github.com/HackerYou/bootcamp-notes/blob/master/applied-javascript/class-based-programming.md).

 To invoke a promise, you need to let the browser know what happens when the data comes back using the `.then()` method: